benfff85/advent-of-code-2019/README.md

 Find visible trees from outside a forrest and from each tree within the forrest.

 Not too hard but a bit tedious, not a fan of my solution, didn't break into any other classes.
 Finished at the Tampa airport.
 No external libraries used.
 Refactored out a handful of methods but no classes.
 Might be worth enhancing grid utils to find elements above, below, to the left and to the right of an element and return a list of them.

+## Day 9

+Tracing positions visited by the tail end of a rope

+A bit challenging, only refactored out the RopeSegment for part 2.
+Took the oportunity to write some PointUtil methods in addition to GridUtil.
+Solved using just points, grid is used only for printing in this case.
+Wasted way too much time thinking part 2 was for 10 rope segments instead of 10 knots (9 rope segments).